A new class of accelerated regularization methods, with application to bioluminescence tomography: Numerical experiments

 The results of the simulations are presented in Table \ref{tab:comparison}, from which we conclude that, with properly chosen parameters, all the above mentioned methods are stable and can produce satisfactory solutions.
-Moreover, on the one hand, compared with the conventional Landweber method, all of the other methods produce better accuracy with considerably fewer iterations; on the other hand, compared with the well-known accelerated regularization methods, i.e. the $\nu$-method and the Nesterov's method, the proposed ARM and MSVM converge even faster for the given model problems.
+Moreover, on one hand, compared with the conventional Landweber method, all of the other methods produce better accuracy with considerably fewer iterations; on the other hand, for the given model problems, the proposed ARM and NSS are comparable to well-known accelerated regularization methods, i.e. the $\nu$-method and the Nesterov's method, in both solution accuracy and convergence rate.